ainarill/RNASeqLockHolmes/FEanalysis.knit.md

 # GSEA

-The magnitude of gene expression changes may be small and very few significant DE genes will be idenified after having adjusted for multiple testing.
+In many differential gene expression analyses, the magnitude of gene expression changes may be small and very few significant DE genes will be idenified after having adjusted for multiple testing.
 For this reason, we want to see if there are small but consistent changes occuring for a number of genes operating in a common pathway.
-We go throug this workflow by assessing DE genes direclty at the geneset level, starting from the expression data themselves.
+We go through this workflow by assessing DE genes direclty at the geneset level, starting from the expression data themselves.
 We approach this analysis by using the `GSEA algorithm`.

 ## Preparation